CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/EPFL-runai-setup/README.md

 To have it preserved between different dev containers, you should specify the `VSCODE_SERVER_AT` env variable with your submit command as shown in the examples in `submit-scripts/remote-development.sh`.
+The template will use it to store the IDE configuration and cache in a separate directory per project (defined by its $PROJECT_ROOT_AT).
-The missing directories will be created automatically if they don't exist.
+All the directories will be created automatically.

 **ssh configuration**